gaois/documental/docs/data/getting-started/index.en.md

 public: true
 ---

-The [Gaois research group](https://www.gaois.ie) at [Fiontar & Scoil na Gaeilge](https://www.dcu.ie/fiontar_scoilnagaeilge/), DCU, is making a number of open data resources available to the public.
-These include RESTful Application Programming Interfaces (APIs) and other data artifacts, such as the [Irish Surnames Index](https://docs.gaois.ie/en/data/surnames), produced in collaboration with our project partners.
-Each of these resources is released under specific licencing conditions⁠: please read the appropriate licencing information, available with the documentation for each resource on this website, before making use of the data.
+The [Gaois research group](https://www.gaois.ie) at [Fiontar & Scoil na Gaeilge](https://www.dcu.ie/fiontar_scoilnagaeilge/), DCU, in collaboration with its project partners, is making a number of open data resources available to the public.
+These include RESTful Application Programming Interfaces (APIs) and other data artifacts.
+Each of these resources is released under specific licencing conditions⁠: please read the appropriate licencing information, which accompanies the documentation for each resource on this website, before making use of the data.

 The [Logainm API](/en/data/logainm/v0.9/api) is now in public beta release and provides programmatic access to the Placenames Database of Ireland.
 Another API for the [Dúchas](/en/data/duchas/v0.5/api) project is currently in advanced development and a prerelease version is now available.
 It is hoped to make further resources available in the future.